thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/treatment_of_Harry.md

 > except Voldemort.
 The Dursleys certainly did their level best to kill him.
 > They couldn't.
 >
 > The stronger Harry is, the stronger Voldemort is.
 He will return.
-It is only through the actions that I have already taken that he hasn't already returned.
+It is only
+> through the actions that I have already taken that he hasn't already
+> returned.
 As you judge me, remember the war.
-Remember what it was like.[^20210912-7]
+Remember what it was
+> like.[^20210912-7]

 Mrs. Rowling does not allow her version of Dumbledore to admit any such thing, but I think there is some element of truth to this take on his character.
 If, however, I am off base, it makes the next point even stronger.
+That being said, consider the following quote, this one from nonjon's _[Whatever Happened to the Likely Lad?][]_:

+> Harry nodded.
+"Now if he'd taken me to proper healers, they would have
+> recognized the taint and worked out a way to get it out of me.
+So naturally,
+> his plan calls for ensuring no one from the wizarding world can contact me or
+> ever find out just what's so special about the legendary curse scar.
+Because
+> he knows, left untreated it'll just become more ingrained as a part of
+> me."[^221006-1]

+[Whatever Happened to the Likely Lad?]: <https://www.fanfiction.net/s/7395979/1/Whatever-Happened-to-the-Likely-Lad>

+[^221006-1]: nonjon. _[Whatever Happened to the Likely Lad?][]_.
+Published 2011-09-19.

+Here nonjon has Harry succinctly put forward the theory that the soul fragment that sought to attach itself to [Harry][HJP1] is only irrevocably attached to him *because [Dumbledore][AD1] delayed treatment.*  Had medical help been sought promptly, [Harry][HJP1] need not have faced that soul crushing walk into the forest at the end of book seven, there would already have been one fewer soul fragments to handle.
+Is the *very limited* protection that [Harry's][HJP1] attempt at sacrifice provides worth that suffering?
+Even if it is, is it *morally permissible* to *inflict* that on a child?

 In the fan fiction work _[After Destiny][CAD1]_, cambangst presents a view of [Harry][HJP1], [Ginny][GMW1], and the other student fighters that is overly influenced by modern secular morality, but shows them struggling with the traumas they have faced in a way that I *do* find very realistic.
 The following is part of an exchange between [Harry][HJP1] and [Ginny][GMW1].

 > "Training, Harry."
 She really wanted to smack him again, but settled for
 > doing her best Hermione, instead.
 "Do you know how long Charlie had to train